kubesphere/notification-manager/pkg/notify/notifier/pushover/README.md

 * UserKey: a user receipt, viewable in user's dashboard.
 * Message: text message.

-There are also a number of optional fields that are not being used at this time, but could be used to meet the future needs, they are:
+There are also a number of optional fields that parts of them are not being used at this time, but could be used to meet the future needs, they are:

 * Attachment: an image file.
 * Device: user's device name to send the message directly to that device, rather than all of the user's devices (multiple devices may be separated by a comma).